-A high red blood cell count is rarely an unexpected finding or simply discovered by chance.
-It's usually found when your doctor has ordered tests to help diagnose a condition you have.
-Talk to your doctor about what these results mean.
-A high red blood cell count and results from other tests may indicate the cause of your illness, or your doctor may suggest additional tests to monitor your condition.
+A high red blood cell count is usually found when your doctor has ordered tests to help diagnose a condition you have.
+Talk to your doctor about what your test results mean.
+A high red blood cell count and results from other tests may indicate the cause of your illness.
+Or your doctor may suggest additional tests to monitor your condition.